Battle of the Princes, Epilogue: We Surrender

-A few miles south of Trantio City, Winter IC2401-2
+A few miles south of the city of Trantio, Winter IC2401-2

-Even before he opened the lid of the battered chest, Ruggero knew it would be waste of time.
-He raised it anyway, snapping one of the rusted hinges in the process.
-The lid fell backwards with a clump to hang ungainly and twisted.
-Inside lay moth-eaten rags and the ugly remains of a child’s poppet.
-A dead spider lay on a dusty web decorating the gaping hole in its mouldy, papermache head.
+Even before he opened the chest’s lid, Ruggero knew it would be waste of time.
+He raised it anyway, in the process almost snapping one of the rusted hinges.
+The lid fell backwards with a thump, to hang ungainly.
+Inside lay a mass of dirty rags, tangled clumps of hempen cord and the cracked remains of an ancient poppet’s head, its neck tied with string to hold the two halves together.

-“There’s absolutely nothing here of any use,” he said, not for the first time.
+“There’s nothing here of any use,” he said, not for the first time.

 “Nothing we can eat, anyway,” said Placido.

 Ruggero suppressed a grin.

 “Whoever lived here must’ve taken all the food with them,” he said, then sat himself down on a rickety stool.
 He dragged the blue and maroon cap from his head, clutching it in the same hand in which he held his dagger, while using the other hand to scratch behind his ear.

 If last night had not been so cold, and this night was not likely to be so again, he would have discarded both the cap and his similarly liveried tunic.
 If he was going to be caught he would rather be taken for a Trantian soldier than a mercenary of the Compagnia del Sole.
 Duke Guidobaldo and his Pavonans hated the Trantians, but they had even more of a grudge to settle with the Compagnia.
 As for the cold, maybe he ought to try the rags in the chest?
 Perhaps they could keep him warm tonight?
 Or perhaps he could wrap himself in the cloth from the table?

 “Could have been some other soldiers got here before us,” suggested Placido.